replikativ/replikativ/README.md

 ## Design

 `replikativ` consists of two parts, a core of CRDTs, especially a newly crafted one for a repository in the `replikativ.crdt.repo` namespaces, and a generic replication protocol for CRDTs in `replikativ.core` and some middlewares.
 The replication can be extended for any CRDT and we will try to provide as many implementations as possible by default.
-Together the CRDTs and the replication provides conflict-free convergent synchronization.
-The datatypes decouple resolution of application level state changes (writes) from synchronization over a network.
+Together the CRDTs and the replication provides conflict-free convergent replication.
+The datatypes decouple resolution of application level state changes (writes) from replication over a network.

 The replication protocol partitions the global state space into user specific places for CRDTs, `[email crdt-id]`, possibly further dividing this inside the CRDT into identities (e.g. branches).
 All replication happens between these places.
-All peers automatically synchronize CRDTs of each user they subscribe to and push changes as soon as they have all data.
+All peers automatically replicate CRDTs of each user they subscribe to and push changes as soon as they have all data.

 We make heavy use of [core.async](https://github.com/clojure/core.async) to model peers platform- and network-agnostic just as peers having a pair of messaging channels for `edn` messages.
 We build on platform-neutral durable storage through [konserve](https://github.com/ghubber/konserve).
 At the core is a `pub-sub` scheme between peers, but most functionality is factored into `middlewares` filtering and tweaking the in/out channel pair of each peers pub-sub core.
 This allows decoupled extension of the network protocol.